Stephanie Kwolek: Kevlar

 Kwolek is best known for her work during the 1950s and 1960s with aramids, or "aromatic polyamides", a type of polymer that can be made into strong, stiff, and flame-resistant fibres.
 Her laboratory work in aramids was conducted under the supervision of research fellow Paul W. Morgan, who calculated that the aramids would form stiff fibres owing to the presence of bulky benzene (or "aromatic") rings in their molecular chains but that they would have to be prepared from solution because they melt only at very high temperatures.
 Kwolek determined the solvents and polymerization conditions suitable for producing poly-m-phenylene isophthalamide, a compound that DuPont released in 1961, as a flame-resistant fibre with the trade name Nomex.
 She then extended her work into poly-p-benzamide and poly-p-phenylene terephthalamide, which she noted adopted highly regular rodlike molecular arrangements in solution.
 From these two "liquid crystal polymers" (the first ever prepared), fibres were spun that displayed unprecedented stiffness and tensile strength.
 The innovative polymer Poly-p-phenylene terephthalamide, as invented by Kwolek, was released commercially under the name Kevlar.

 In 1964, in anticipation of a gasoline shortage, Kwolek's group began searching for a lightweight yet strong fiber to replace the steel used in tires.
 The polymers she had been working with, poly-p-phenylene terephthalate and polybenzamide, formed liquid crystal while in solution that at the time had to be melt-spun at over 200 C, which produced weaker and less stiff fibers.
-A unique technique in her new projects and the melt-condensation polymerization process was to reduce those temperatures to between the two worlds 0 and 40 C.
+A unique technique in her new projects and the melt-condensation polymerization process was to reduce those temperatures to between the range of 0 and 40 C.

 As she explained in a 1993 speech:

 The solution was unusually (low viscosity), turbid, stir-opalescent and buttermilk in appearance.
 Conventional polymer solutions are usually clear or translucent and have the viscosity of molasses, more or less.
 The solution that I prepared looked like a dispersion but was totally filterable through a fine pore filter.
 This was a liquid crystalline solution, but I did not know it at the time.